gt-ospo/oss-training/notebook-lessons/oss-module-7-oss-tips.md

 * Automate everything through Tests, CI/CD
 * Utilize GitHub Labels, Milestones, Releases/Tags, align Release versions with Milestones
 * Use Branching to work with a wider team, project main branch (`mastter` or `develop`), everything must go via a feature branch and a Pull Request
+* Ensure the clean code style and variable and method names [link](https://www.freecodecamp.org/news/the-junior-developers-guide-to-writing-super-clean-and-readable-code-cd2568e08aae/), and best practices for Coding, Organization, and Documentation [link](https://mitcommlab.mit.edu/broad/commkit/best-practices-for-coding-organization-and-documentation/)
+* Keep documenting the important decisions about how the software is constructed, [best practice on documenting project](https://helpjuice.com/blog/software-documentation)

 ### Things to avoid